Are you wondering what to pack for a cruise? Cruises are such easy vacations, but cruise packing takes some planning.

 Why bring small bills on a cruise?
 You won’t need cash to pay cruise ship tips or gratuities, as this can be charged to your credit card during your cruise.
 For your convenience, you can even prepay gratuities before your cruise if you like.

 However, it’s a good idea to have small bills to tip the luggage porters as you drop off your luggage on embarkation day, or if they assist you for disembarkation.
-You may also want to tip tour guides in a cruise port and make small purchases in a shore side market.
+You may also want to tip for room service delivery, tour guides in a cruise port and have cash to make small purchases in a shore side market.

 Keep in mind that US dollars are welcome in most Caribbean cruise ports.
 However, when you cruise in Europe or outside of North America, make sure to use the local currency.